Site Search

 How does it affect me?

-Improper FOG disposal leads to costly sewer backups and overflows, increased sewer rates and waterway challenges.
+Improper FOG disposal leads to costly wastewater backups and overflows, increased sewer rates and waterway challenges.
 FOG build-up in sewer pipes is costly to clean requiring public works staff to go to the site and remove the blockage.
-Grease related blockages can cause backup of sewer into streets, parks, yards.
-Hazard wastes are public health and environmental concerns
+Grease related blockages can cause wastewater to backup into streets, parks, and yards resulting in public health and environmental concerns.

 What Can I Do?

-- Scrape food scraps and discards into the trash.
-Avoid using the garbage disposal
+• Scrape food scraps and discards into the trash or compost receptacle.
+Avoid using the garbage disposal.

-- Do not rely on a garbage disposal to get rid of grease it grinds it into smaller pieces but it does not keep grease from going down the drain.
+• Do not rely on a garbage disposal to get rid of grease.
+It grinds waste into smaller pieces but it does not keep grease from going down the drain.

 More Ways to Tackle Grease

-- If you generate large amounts of used cooking oil, consider reuse or recycle it.
+• If you generate large amounts of used cooking oil, consider reusing or recycling it.
 If you generate small amounts of cooking oil, reuse it as often as possible and then pour it into a disposal container.
 Never pour it down the drain.